sourabhkhot-ns/spring-boot-poc/Readme.md

 }'
 ```

-3. This should trigger a notification sent to `notification-service`.
+3. This should trigger a notification sent to `notification-service` and activity events sent to `activity-service`.

 4. To view all notifications: